 The minor program in Church Education is for students preparing for the leadership of educational programs in churches.
-It requires Art 231 or Music 236, Psychology 151 and 201, 204, or 207, Religion 245, 246, and 319, and Sociology 311.
+It requires Art 231, Music 236, or Religion 332; Psychology 151 and 201, 204, or 207; Religion 245, 246, and 319; and Sociology 311.
 This minor program may be taken with a Religion and Theological major program.
 Students who plan to serve as directors of education in churches should do graduate work in Church Education.
-The adviser for this program is Mr. Henry
+The adviser for this program is Mr. Henry Hoeks.